ryos-io/Rhino/rhino-wiki/Home.md

-Rhino is a load and performance testing tool for web services which comprises the Rhino Java framework, that can be added as Maven dependency, as well as a collection of libraries and tools which enable developers to write load and performance tests.
+Rhino is a load and performance testing framework for web services which comprises the Rhino Java framework, that can be added as Maven dependency, as well as a collection of libraries and tools which enable developers to write load and performance tests.